 A Danish Christmas Dinner is a Gr8 theme for a party around the holidays.
 The decorations are simple, the food delicious, and hygge is a real thing!

-Since we've been particularly busy this year enjoying our new grandbaby, we wanted something fairly simple.
+We had been particularly busy that year enjoying a new grandbaby and we wanted something fairly easy.

 The Danish culture is simple and elegant, which we love.
 So Vince and I decided that hosting A Danish Christmas Dinner would be perfect.